-11

-the contracts of a particular

-class of contracts cleared by

-a CCP (as opposed to only

-certain contracts identified

-to offset the defaulted

-contracts) and so its impact

-will fall evenly across all

-equivalent contracts forming

-part of the same class,

-although the impact may fall

-upon only those contracts

-having an opposing

-directional position to the
+Invoicing back is to be contrasted with a partial tear-up (described above) because it will apply to some, but not all the contracts of a particular class of contracts cleared by a CCP (as opposed to portions of all those contracts in the same class as the defaulted contracts) and so its impact may not fall evenly across all clearing members holding equivalent contracts forming part of the same class.
+Unlike partial tear-up, which may apply to contracts having different directional positions, invoicing back will only apply to contracts having a corresponding opposing directional position to the defaulted contracts.